cfernan3/CSC510-Project/DESIGN/DESIGN.md

 Preconditions: It's time for starting the standup.

 Normal flow:
-1. Standup bot will inform the user that the standup has started.
+1. Whatbot will inform the user that the standup has started.
-2. Standup bot will prompt the user to respond when ready.
+2. Whatbot will prompt the user to respond when ready.
 3. User responds to the start message.
-4. Standup bot will ask a question.
+4. Whatbot will ask a question.
 5. User will respond to the question, or enter the skip question command.
 6. Steps 4 and 5 are repeated till all configured questions have been asked.
 7. User is asked if he wants to redo all the questions, or submit his answers.
 8. User proceeds with submit.
-9. Standup bot notifies the user that his responses have been saved.
+9. Whatbot notifies the user that his responses have been saved.

 Alternative flows:
 8A.
 User decides to redo all questions.
-	1. Standup bot indiactes to the user that the process will be repeated.
+	1. Whatbot indicates to the user that the process will be repeated.
 	2. The use case returns to step 4.